I can’t work today.

 • Track call out and the status

-“a really huge issue is not knowing what manager is on duty... we think we've got a no call, no show.
+“A really huge issue is not knowing what manager is on duty... we think we've got a no call, no show.
 4 hours later we find out they contacted the manager that was off.”

-Call out request
+Solution: Call out request

 Iterations and Insights

 Rapid iterations were done with general managers and their concerns shaped the experience to something they were comfortable with.
+What we learned:

 • Leaders care about their employees.
 They do not want an automated process that removes this.